A DIY hand pressure device for clinicians working in oncology care

 This week the online training course for testing and training in low-tension compression has been launched.
 It's a short course, but an important course.
 Therapists will be shown how to make their own low-cost hand pressure testing device and then be guided in how to get the best use of the device in their manual therapy practice.

 The device acts in two ways for the therapist and the patient.
 The first way is a measure of hand compression force.
-Measuring the degree of force used on patients can offer therapists some data about the load they are applying to their body in a single treatment session and then over the day.
+Measuring the degree of force used on patients can offer therapists data about the load they are applying to their body in a single treatment session and then over the day.

 For the therapists reading this and are nodding YES!,